mltheuser/VulkanEngine/README.md

 # VulkanEngine

 I have spent some time recently learning Vulkan after I had implemented the graphics pipeline in c++ as a refresher.
-A few tutorial series later, I now feel capable in using the api on my own.
+A few tutorial series later, I now feel comfortable in using the api on my own.

 To deepen my understanding, I'm gradually writing a deffered renderer with PBR materials here and documenting my progress.